Ma Yili: Career

 Ma started her acting career in the 1996 television series Vacuum Love Records, in which her sweet appearance and strong-willed character left a deep impression on the audience.
-However in the next few years, Ma maintained a low profile on screen.
+However, in the next few years, Ma maintained a low profile on screen.

 Ma regained attention through the television series Long Live Our Dreams (2000) and Black Hole (2001) and the film Eyes of a Beauty (2001).
 She actually shaved her head for her role in Long Live Our Dreams.
 She gained further popularity after she played the role of Ziwei in the third season of the popular drama My Fair Princess (2003).
-Next came the hit series Qiao's Grand Courtyard (2006), where Ma played a innocent girl who matures through a painful romance.
+Next came the hit series Qiao's Grand Courtyard (2006), where Ma played an innocent girl who matures through a painful romance.
 She then starred in the highly popular youth series Struggle (2007).
 Ma's role as a passionate, direct and optimistic young woman resonated with the thoughts of the young generation, and shot her to widespread fame.

 Following her breakthrough, Ma has won various honors and awards, such as the Golden Phoenix Award and Huading Award, and the Best Actress award at the Changchun Film Festival for her role in Life Today (2007), Best Actress award at the Asia Rainbow TV Awards for her role in Marriage Battle (2010) and Best Supporting Actress award at the China Image Film Festival for her role in Tracks Kong Lingxue (2011).

 Ma then starred in Two City One Family (2011), which reflects the differences of a couple who come from different cities in China.
 Ma, who is of Shanghai descent, successfully portrayed the role of a Beijing young lady, and clinched the Best Actress award at the China TV Drama Awards.
 She then starred in both seasons of Puberty Hit Menopause (2013) which earned high ratings; as well as family drama Little Daddy (2013), directed by her husband Wen Zhang and which she serves as producer.